 There goes my gal, she’s turned into a dyke.

 She’s cut her hair,

 Now she gives the girls the eyes,

 I just can’t figure out how it all began,

 There goes my gal, a lesbian

 The actual location for Mona’s moved from place to place in San Francisco, perhaps in part due to its scandalous reputation.
 Its first location when it opened in 1934 was 451 Union Street, and relocated to 140 Columbus Avenue as Mona’s Barrel House in 1936.
 The bar moved again to 440 Broadway from 1939 until 1948, and the name described its location: Mona’s 440.
 It then transformed into Mona’s Candlelight at 472 Broadway until it closed for good in 1957.
-The geographic mobility of Mona’s is a familiar story in the history of Gay spaces, reflecting the tendency for a popular bar (especially its name) to become iconic.
+The geographic mobility of Mona’s is a familiar story in the history of Gay spaces, reflecting the tendency for a popular bar (especially its name) to become iconic even when it was no longer located in its original space.
 Since Mona’s closed, the name of the club lingers in different cities.
 LGBTQ bars called “Mona’s” have been opened in cities such as Denver and Milwaukee.